kentr9989/tailwindcss-practice/README.md

 # tailwindcss-demo
-Build a simple frontend using TailwindCss
+Build a simple frontend using TailwindCSS